mui/material-ui/docs/src/pages/components/radio-buttons/radio-buttons.md

 Radio buttons should have the most commonly used option selected by default.

+## RadioGroup

 `RadioGroup` is a helpful wrapper used to group `Radio` components that provides an easier API, and proper keyboard accessibility to the group.

 {{"demo": "pages/components/radio-buttons/RadioButtonsGroup.js"}}

-## Standalone Radio Buttons
+## Standalone radio buttons

-`Radio` can also be used standalone, without the wrapper.
+`Radio` can also be used standalone, without the RadioGroup wrapper.

 {{"demo": "pages/components/radio-buttons/RadioButtons.js"}}